Crossview Covenant Church

 What was accomplished:

-• Nominated four open committee and council positions that were voted into serving.
+• Nominated two open council positions that were voted into serving.
+Nominated and elected two open positions on to the HR committee.

 • Make suggestions for open Deacon or committee spots when asked by the council